 Yule celebration predates Christmas by hundreds of years, a tradition still kept by many people today.
 In the Dark Ages, the Roman church wanted to convert more "heathens" (literally, "from the heath," i.e., country folk who preferred the Old Ways) to Christianity.
-To do so, they changed the Biblical birth of Jesus to the dead of winter rather than the spring.
+To do so, they changed the biblical birth of Jesus to the dead of winter rather than the spring.
 Over time, Yule traditions were integrated into Christmas and Yule fell by the wayside.

 There is, however, nothing wrong in celebrating both Christmas and Yule at the same time.
 After all, the goal is to bring people together and wish joy and good tidings on all.

-During Yule, Odin will lead the Wild Hunt through the sky, along with the spirits of humans, horses and dogs.
+During Yule, Odin leads the Wild Hunt through the sky, along with the spirits of humans, horses and dogs.
 This grand procession takes place during all twelve days of Yule, with the intent of reminding our deceased ancestors that they need to stay on their side of the veil, as it as at it thinnest during this period.

 So, how can you celebrate Yule in modern times and still feel like a Viking?

 1. One thing you may already do that is a part of the Yule tradition is to bring an evergreen tree into your house and decorate it.
 This is a pagan tradition at its core, but some choose to do it with their Christian beliefs in mind, or simply as a secular tradition.
-Many cultures integrate the mythos of trees that symbolize life into their beliefs, from the Tree of Life of Judaism and Christianity to the great World Tree of Norse and Germanic mythology, Yggdrasil.
+Many cultures integrate the mythos of trees that symbolize life into their beliefs, from the Tree of Life of Judaism and Christianity to the great World Tree of Norse tradition, Yggdrasil.
 This one is up to you.

 2. A yule log is another option.
 In honor of Thor, take the largest oak log you can find (or can handle) and kindle it, either in an indoor fireplace or an outdoor fire.
 Be sure to save some of its charred remains to use for lighting next year's log.